yashpoojary19/yashpoojary19/README.md

 Schedulr is an app for scheduling calls without email.
 You can generate and share calendar invites directly without needing an email address.
 Built Using: Objective C, Swift, SwiftUI

-Additional: GoogleAPIClient for creating the calendar invite
+Dependencies: GoogleAPIClient for creating calendar invites
 Architecture: MVVM

 Features: